JurgenJocubeit/westside_bros/README.md

 Video ID | Integer | Primary key
-Title | String | Title from The Movie Database API for this movie Description | String | Overview from The Movie Database API for this movie Year Released | Integer | 4 digit year e.g. 2016  from The Movie Database API for this movie Price | Integer | Random number between 1 and 12 Quantity | Integer | Random number between 1 and 50 Genre | String | Random from Action, Adventure, Comedy, Crime, Drama, Epics, Fantasy, Horror, Musical, Sci-Fi, War or Westerns
+Title | String | Title from The Movie Database API for this movie Description | String | Overview from The Movie Database API for this movie Artist Name | String | Random name from Faker::Name Producer Name | String | Random name from Faker::Name Year Released | Integer | 4 digit year e.g. 2016  from The Movie Database API for this movie Price | Integer | Random number between 1 and 12
+Total Bluray | TinyInt | Random number between 1 and 25
+Total DVD | TinyInt | Random number between 1 and 25
+Bluray On Hand | TinyInt | Random number between 1 and 4
+DVD On Hand | TinyInt | Random number between 1 and 4
+Genre | String | Random from Action, Adventure, Comedy, Crime, Drama, Epics, Fantasy, Horror, Musical, Sci-Fi, War or Westerns
 Classification | String | Random from G, PG, M, MA15+ or R18+